Whether you’re looking for a swanky gift for your favorite person or want to treat yo’ self, add the Apple Watch to the top of your list.

 In 2013, I came dangerously close to losing my life due to blood clots in both lungs.

 You might be thinking – ok, but that was a freak accident, right?
-Why do I need to worry about a random health emergency like blood clots?
+Why do I need to worry about a random health emergency like that?

 One of the earliest signs I experienced was a rapid heart rate at rest.
 I didn’t know how to accurately check my heart rate and wrote it off as anxiety and stress without checking.
 I stupidly ignored this symptom to the point that it was almost too late.